The President shall determine whether the condition is such a nature as to require cancellation of classes and/or closure of the College.

 Didactic Phase and Clinical Phase Learners Rotating within 60 miles of the Ithaca College campus.

-If the President determine that classes are to be cancelled and/or the College closed due to inclement weather, the following steps shall be implemented for courses and rotations by the program:
+If the President determines that classes are to be cancelled and/or the College closed due to inclement weather, the following steps shall be implemented for courses and rotations by the program:

 - If the Ithaca College campus has closed, there will be no course activities that day at the School of Health Sciences and Human Performance.
 This includes regularly scheduled lectures, laboratories and learning activities.